svelte-librarian/sv-use/packages/website/src/lib/docs/core/states/debounced-state/index.md

 ---
 slug: 'debounced-state'
 title: 'debouncedState'
-description: "Debounce the execution of a state's value."
+description: 'A reactive state that updates its value after a delay.'
 category: 'states'
 ---